 If you're traveling for an extended period of time or just want to be sure you have an outfit for every occasion, consider the United Quest℠ Card or the premium United Club℠ Infinite Card instead.
 These cards come with higher annual fees – $250 per year for the United Quest Card and $525 per year for the United Club Infinite Card – but also give you and a companion your first and second checked bag for free, amongst many other perks and benefits.

 Read more on United Airlines baggage fees!

-The United Explorer Card currently comes with a welcome offer of 50,000 United miles after spending $3,000 on purchases in the first three months.
-Plus, the card's annual $95 fee is waived in the first year, making it a great card to have even if you only have one or two trips upcoming trips on United.
+The United Explorer Card currently allows you to bonus_miles_full Plus, the card's annual $95 fee is waived in the first year, making it a great card to have even if you only have one or two trips upcoming trips on United.

 In addition to free checked bags, with this card you'll also all get priority boarding, two one-time United Club passes per year, and up to $100 in statement credits when you apply for TSA PreCheck or Global Entry.